Improving Domain Generalization with Domain Relations: Theoretical Analysis

-\end{theorem} The theorem above implies that by taking into account the domain relations, the more training tasks we have, the smaller the excess risk will be.
-Additionally, the result shows that even in the extreme case where the test domain is seen during training, our method can still achieve a smaller test error than using ERM solely on this domain as long as $N^{tr}\gtrsim (n/C(\mathcal H))^r$, in which case we have $(\frac{C(\mathcal H)/n}{N^{tr}})^{\frac{1}{r+2}} \lesssim \sqrt{C(\mathcal H)/n}$ (ERM risk).
+\end{theorem} The theorem above implies that by considering domain relations to bridge the gap between training and test domains, the more training tasks we have, the smaller the excess risk will be.
 The detailed proofs are in Appendix~\ref{app:proof4.1}.